 “Exploring the Consequences of the Normative Gap in Legal Protections Addressing Violence Against Women,” with David Richards.
 2018.
 In The Legal Protection of Women from Violence: Normative Gaps in International Law, eds.
 Rashida Manjoo and Jackie Jones.
 New York: Routledge.

 “From Litigation to Rights: The Case of the European Court of Human Rights,” with Ryan Welch.
 Invited to revise and resubmit.

 “International Human Rights Recommendations at Home: Women’s Rights Recommendations Digital Database: Compliance (WR2D2: Compliance),” with Courtney Hillebrecht and Hannah Read.
-Revising for submission.
+Under review.